|This is an unofficial version.

 9(2) Where a corporation is guilty of an offence under this Act, any officer, director or agent of the corporation who directed, authorized, assented to, acquiesced in, or participated in the commission of the offence, is a party to and guilty of the offence and is liable to the penalties set out in subsection (1).

 R.S.M.
 1987 Supp., c.
 24, s.
 8.

-(a) prescribing the records, books, and accounts to be kept by the manufacturers or processors, and persons who supply, distribute, and keep for sale or sell fluid milk or dairy products and requiring those persons to furnish to the commission such information as the commission may require in respect of any part of their operations, in such form as the commission may require;
+(a) prescribing the records, books, and accounts to be kept by the manufacturers or processors, and persons who supply, distribute, and keep for sale or sell fluid milk or dairy products and requiring those persons to furnish to the Manitoba Council such information as the Manitoba Council may require in respect of any part of their operations, in such form as the Manitoba Council may require;

 (b) prescribing the form of orders and other forms to be used for the purpose of this Act.